-- Attractions – either category 1 or 2;
+- Attractions: Enter either category 1 or 2;

-- Festivals & Events – either category 3 or 4;
+- Festivals & Events: Enter either category 3 or 4;

-- Tour and/or Transport Operators – either category 11 or 12;
+- Tour and Transport Operators: Enter either category 11 or 12;

-- Achievements or activities referred to within your entry must relate to the qualifying period 1 July 2015 – 30 June 2016.
+- Achievements or activities referred to within your entry must relate to the qualifying period: 1 July 2017 – 30 June 2018.

 - Unanswered questions will attract zero points.
-If you feel that you cannot answer a question please discuss this with the Victorian Tourism Awards Coordinator or Mentor (if involved in the mentor program).
-If you still feel the question is not relevant please explain your reasons within your submission.
+If you feel that you cannot answer a question please discuss this with your state/territory Tourism Awards Program Manager or Mentor (if involved in the mentor program).
+If you still feel the question is not relevant please explain your reasons within your entry.

 - An entrant, such as a chain or franchise that has multiple products, must enter each product individually if they want each business to be able to promote the achievement of winning a tourism award.
 Alternatively the business may enter but the logo may only be used by the corporate entity, not the individual products.

-- An entry cannot be moved into another category following the closing date for lodgement of submissions.
+- An entry cannot be moved into another category following the closing date for nominations.

-- If at any time following submission of an entry the business being put forward goes into administration, voluntary receivership, liquidation or bankruptcy, the entrant is required to advise the Tourism Awards Coordinator and accepts that the submission will no longer be eligible for an award.
+- If at any time the business entered goes into administration, voluntary receivership, liquidation or bankruptcy, the entrant is required to advise the state/territory Tourism Program Manager and accepts that the entry will no longer be eligible for an award.

-- There is no direct entry into the Qantas Australian Tourism Awards except Australian Tourism Legend.
+- There is no direct entry into the Qantas Australian Tourism Awards.
 Only state or territory tourism award winners in categories 1 through 25 will automatically become a finalist in the Qantas Australian Tourism Awards.

-The purpose of the site visit is to assess the business being nominated and for verification of claims that may be made within the submission.
-Operations are under no obligation to offer a free experience of their product.
+- The purpose of the site visit is for a judge to assess the business and verify the claims that have been made in their entry.
+Entrants can use the experience to consult with a judge about their business to assist them into the future.
+Entrants are under no obligation to offer a judge free experiences of their product.
 The site visit will be prearranged at a mutually convenient time and the judges have a proforma from which they work.